 Who?
 TPF’s partner in the project is the CORRECTIV CrowdNewsroom, a non-profit newsroom based in Bern that facilitates journalistic investigations on social grievances, allowing many individuals to participate.
 Its core is a digital platform where information can be shared in a secure and confidential way.
 CORRECTIV CrowdNewsroom aims to mobilize a network of partners for this project that includes architects and the construction industry.

 When?
 The first phase of the campaign has been carried out in 2022 and early 2023, supported by a grant of CHF 45,000 from the Toni Piëch Foundation.
-In early 2023, the project has entered its second phase, the main campaign phase, and is being supported by a grant of CHF 70,000 from the Toni Piëch Foundation.
+In early 2023, the project entered its second phase, the main campaign phase, which was supported by a grant of CHF 70,000 from the Toni Piëch Foundation.
+From 2024 until early 2025, Toni Piëch Foundation supported the final phase of the project by a grant of CHF 60,000.
+In addition, TPF co-financed a Correctiv journalist in Germany with 20,000 CHF to support the storytelling around the German demolition map.